NVIDIA/fsi-samples/README.md

 3. Visually presents the TaskGraph as a DAG graph.
 Users can zoom in and out, freely move the nodes around, and make connections between nodes.
 4. Use the special `Ouput Collector` to gather the results and organize them in a tab widget.
 The IPython [rich display](https://ipython.readthedocs.io/en/stable/config/integrating.html#rich-display) is fully supported.
 5. Visually shows the progress of graph evaluation and computation dependence.
 6. Automatically generate the UI elements to edit and validate the Node configuration given the configuration JSON schema.
+It exposes the function API in a user-friendly way.
 User can change the configuration and re-run the computation to test out the hyperparameters easily.
 7. Dynamically compute the input-output ports compatibility, dataframe columns names and types, ports types to prevent connection errors.
 8. Nodes can have multiple output ports that can be used to generate different output types.
-E.g. it can provide both `cudf` and `dask_cudf` output ports so the nodes connected to `dask_cudf` port are doing distributed computation automatically.
+E.g. some data loader Node provides both `cudf` and `dask_cudf` output ports.
+The multiple GPUs distributed computation computation is automatically enabled by switching to the `dask_cudf` output port.
 9. Provides the standard API to extend your computation Nodes.
+10. The composite node can encapsulate the TaskGraph into a single node for easy reuse.
+The composite node can be exported as a regular gQuant node without any coding.

 ### Prerequisites